ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/resource_requirements.md

 | :---------------------------------------------------------------- | :----------------------
 | Stack Size (in Bytes)                                             | + 512 for USB Device Driver

-\note
+Stack size for the ISRs is typically configured in the application `linker script` or device's `startup_device.s` file.
+The stack size for the ISRs configures only the stack space that is used by exception and interrupt service routines of the drivers.
 The stack size requirements depend on the maximum nesting of exception and ISR execution and therefore on the priority settings of the various interrupt and exception sources.

-User code that calls API functions of the USB Device Component should have a minimum of 512 Bytes of stack space available.
+Stack size for threads is configured in the CMSIS-RTOS2 configuration file.
-Since API functions are frequently called from threads, the thread stack size should be at least 512 Bytes (see below).
+The stack size of the thread that calls USB Device API functions should be at least 512 bytes large.

 ### CMSIS-RTOS2 Requirements {#usbd_rtos_req}